-In addition, the profession requires a culturally sensitive understanding of individual and family life-cycle development and factors that can potentially impact this development, in order to identify specific problems that impede family functioning and develop interventions for their resolution.
+In addition, the profession requires a culturally attuned understanding of individual and family life-cycle development and factors that can potentially impact this development, in order to identify specific problems that impede family functioning and develop interventions for their resolution.
 At the end of the program, students are expected to articulate their own theoretical approach to clinical work.
 Particular attention is given to collaboration with larger systems and an understanding of the influences of culture, context, and national as well as international systems of privilege and oppression.

 The MCFT curriculum is described in three parts: didactic coursework, clinical practice, and supervision.
 MCFT students must complete a minimum of 60 credit hours.
-The didactic standard track coursework consists of 46 credit hours, the supervised clinical practicum/internship I (MCFT 580-- 4 credit hours), followed by three additional terms of supervised clinical internship (MCFT 582--10 credit hours).
-In the clinical practicum and internship, theory is applied to specific case material, and supervision provides support and oversight of assigned cases.
+The didactic standard track coursework consists of 46 credit hours and four terms of supervised clinical internship (MCFT 582--14 credit hours).
+In the clinical internship, theory is applied to specific case material, and supervision provides support and oversight of assigned cases.

-Clinical practice requirements include 100 hours of supervision and 500 hours of face-to-face clinical work, at least 250 of which must be relational (i.e., with couples, families, or other persons in on-going relationships with each other).
-These hours are completed during the practicum and internship experience.
+Clinical practice requirements include 100 hours of supervision and 500 hours of face-to-face clinical work, at least 200 of which must be relational (i.e., with couples, families, or other persons in ongoing relationships with each other).
+These hours are completed during the internship experience.